isomerpages/cris-corp/news-and-events/news/_posts/2023-06-28-post-Harnessing the power of teamwork in National Service and healthcare innovation.md

 description: SAF Day national service healthcare innovation healthtech enterprise science
 image: /images/Resources_News/230701_SAF Day/saf day collage.jpg
 ---
 As Esther Lee donned her SAF No. 4 uniform, her 13-year-old son could not contain his excitement at the thought of his mother “joining the army”.
-Esther had just been sworn in as part of the new batch of volunteers with the SAF Volunteer Corps (SAFVC), a scheme that allows citizens and permanent residents with no NS commitment, to show support for National Service and contribute to defence.
+Esther had just been sworn in as part of the new batch of volunteers with the SAF Volunteer Corps (SAFVC), a scheme that allows citizens and permanent residents with no NS commitment to show support for National Service and contribute to defence.

 ![](/images/Resources_News/230701_SAF%20Day/1_esther%20saf.jpg)
 *Esther on duty at the SAF Specialist Cadet Graduation Parade on 18 May 2023*